How Can I Use The CSV Upload API?

 We strongly recommend using the YYYY-MM-DDThh:mm:ss ISO format (ex: "2021-01-13T19:34:56") for all dates in your CSV.
 This eliminates all possible confusion as to whether months or days are specified first (this varies from country to country).
 If you have dates such as 2021-01-13, use "2021-01-13T00:00:00".

 Also, each workspace has a primary time zone (under Settings > Time Zone).
 This time zone is of great importance in terms of selecting appropriate transactions when calculating commissions for a given time period.
-Your workspace time zone is used to determine exact cutoff times, and helps us handle special situations such as daylight saving changes.
+Your workspace time zone is used to determine exact cutoff times, and helps us handle special situations such as daylight saving changes (more info).

 Therefore, all dates in your CSV should either: